 So the minor standstill is when the tilt of the Moon’s orbit is in the same direction as the tilt of the Earth’s equator - so the Moon as seen from Earth will never be very far from the equator.
 Just over nine years later, the tilts are in opposite directions, so the Moon’s declination (angular distance of Moon from the equator) can get biggest.
 In both cases, the Moon’s nodes are lined up with the intersection of the Earth’s orbit and the Earth’s equator - in other words the directions Aries zero and Libra zero.
 So if the Sun is also near Aries zero or Libra zero - in other words if the current date is close to either of the equinoxes - then we may see an eclipse or two that month.

 At a major standstill, the Moon’s ascending node is close to Aries zero (and moving into Pisces); at a minor standstill it’s near Libra zero.
-The actual moment of the greatest declination North or South, is the “major standstill” itself - once for North and once for South.
-These are usually a fortnight apart, but not always.
-Interestingly these standstills seem always to happen around an equinox, apparently because the amount of inclination of the Moon’s orbit itself has a slight variation, with a 6-month period, as the Sun’s gravity tends to pull the Moon toward the ecliptic plane.
+The actual moment of the very greatest declination North or South, is the “major standstill” itself - once for North and once for South.
+These are usually a fortnight apart, but not always (there are always several in a row that are almost all exactly equal in declination).
+Interestingly these greatest-value standstills seem always to happen around an equinox, apparently because the amount of inclination of the Moon’s orbit itself has a slight variation, with a 6-month period, as the Sun’s gravity tends to pull the Moon toward the ecliptic plane.
 This results in the orbital tilt itself being greatest when the Moons nodes are in line with the Earth-Sun line.
 Nevertheless, the Moon’s greatest declination (North and South, each month) changes very little over many months.
 The important point is that in the year of a major or minor standstill, the eclipses will occur around the equinoxes (March and September).
 By continuing to observe the Moon’s changing declination, by seeing where it rises or sets, we can keep track of where we are in this cycle.